 Application forms are available from the LBCC Financial Aid Office, high school counselors or agency personnel.
 The applicant completes and mails the application form to CSS, which will forward information to the Pell Grant Office and LBCC.
+Pell Grant Student Aid Reports (SAR) are sent to the student only.
+The student must submit all copies of the SAR to the Financial Aid Office before payment can be made.
 When information is received from CSS, the LBCC Financial Aid staff may request additional information from the applicant, such as proof of independence, information regarding aid received at other institutions or tax forms.